hardyscheel/ng-http-client/README.md

 HTTP Client
 ===========

-This web app is a http client that calls RESTful APIs of some popular online services I am interested in.
+This web app is a http client that calls RESTful APIs.

 You can view a demo here: [https://scheel.dev/ng-http-client/](https://scheel.dev/ng-http-client/)